drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 Then once I had that in place, I needed to figure out what in my theme had changed, to work with newer hugo.
 This was a bit of a pain, a lot of internal logic in my theme had changed, and I needed to find them to get it fixed.
-One main thing was that projects, blog etc were altered to work with page bundles.
+One main thing was that projects, blog etc. were altered to work with page bundles.
 Once I understood this it became more clear what I needed to do.
 Rather than have `content/projects/ggseg.Rmd` I needed to have `content/projects/ggseg/index.Rmd` just like the blogposts.
 I did this for my projects, but they were still not displaying.